Dear reader of ADxS.org, please excuse the disruption.

 A meta-analysis of 35 studies with 3,250,905 participants found a 93% increased risk of strabismus (OR = 1.93) and a 79% increased risk of hyperopia and hypermetropia (OR = 1.79) with ADHD.7

-An analysis of the KiGGS study (N = 13,488) found strabismus in 8.2% of children with ADHD compared to 4.2% of those without (OR 2.04).18
+An evaluation of the KiGGS study (N = 13,488) found strabismus in 8.2% of children with ADHD compared to 4.2% of people with ADHD who were not affected (OR 2.04).18

 ADHD and hyperopia, myopia, astigmatism and strabismus predicted each other.19